Iraqi dinar plunges to a new low - Shafaq News

 Iraqi dinar plunges to a new low

-Shafaq News Agency correspondent said that al-Kifah and al-Harithiya Central Exchanges traded the US dollar (USD) at a rate of 166,600 Iraqi dinars (IQD) to 100.
-This is 600 IQD above the opening rate this morning.
+Shafaq News Agency correspondent said that bourse traded the US dollar (USD) at a rate of 170,000 Iraqi dinars (IQD) to 100 at 2100 (Iraq's time).
+This is wowing 1,800 IQD above the opening rate this morning.

 Though the depreciation does not seem particularly dramatic, especially compared to other countries in the region, it has sent panic through the Iraqi population, which fears a price surge on imported goods such as gas and wheat.